cobaltgit/versare/README.md

 You'll need `pipenv` for this.
 If you don't have Python 3.9.7 installed on your system, use [`pyenv`](https://github.com/pyenv/pyenv).
 Follow the setup instructions from there and install 3.9.7

-* To install `pipenv`, run this command in the terminal
+* Assuming you've installed Python 3.9.7 properly if you haven't already, install `pipenv` with this command in the terminal
 ```bash
 $ python3 -m pip install pipenv
 ```